 Schema markup is a new method for optimizing your page for search.
-Schema is a semantic vocabulary of microdata and tags that can be added to your website, improving the way search engines interpret and represent your page in SERPs (search engine result pages).
-The schema markup essentially tells the search engine your page basics, Google calls them “explicit clues”.
+Schema is a semantic vocabulary of microdata and tags that can be added to your website, improving how search engines interpret and represent your page in SERPs (search engine result pages).
+The schema markup essentially tells the search engine your page basics, and Google calls them “explicit clues.”

-Schema.org has been a collaborative effort between the major search engines to help webmasters provide the best information to the search engines.
-This speaks directly to your rank and therefore display of content to search users.
-In addition, by adding Schema to your pages I can improve the way your pages display in the SERPs.
+Schema.org has been a collaborative effort between the major search engines to help web admins provide the search engines’ best information.
+This speaks directly to your rank and therefore displays content to search users.
+Also, by adding Schema to your pages, I can improve your page’s display in the SERPs.

 What type of items does Schema markup help describe?

 A full list of the different Schema classes can be found here.

 Schema can also be used to show your online ratings on sites like Google’s MyBusiness and Yelp, right in your SERPs!
 See the example below of the work I did to get Jim Parker’s 5 Star rating from his Google MyBusiness account to show in his SERPs.
 Almost no one is using this method!
 It really helps your search listing stand out on a crowded page.
 You can also use it to add dates, images, and even videos to your page’s SERP results.